 Many of us have heard the term ‘pain and suffering’ but they may not understand how important it is in a personal injury case.
-What is pain and suffering in a legal sense, and how can it be accurate calculated in a lawsuit?
+What is pain and suffering in a legal sense, and how can it be used to help you get more money in a car accident lawsuit?

 First, let’s clarify what pain and suffering is.
 There are two types:

 - Physical: This is the pain that you are actually suffering physically from your injuries.
 It is not just the pain that you have had to date.
 It also is the negative effects that you are probably going to suffer in the future due to the negligence of the defendant.

 - Mental: This type of pain and suffering is due to your being physically injured.
 But it is more than just a byproduct of the physical injuries.
 Mental pain and suffering include mental anguish from your disability or injury, emotional pain, loss of enjoyment of activities, humiliation, anger, shock and fear.
 Mental pain and suffering are any sort of negative emotion that you suffer from having to endure pain and trauma from the accident.